Everink/everink.github.io/_posts/2019-07-15-FIDO2-Authentication.md

 So even if your public key gets stolen it's no problem, because it's useless.
 That's what makes it a public key after all.

 **Unique keypairs**
-Where passwords are often reused for differnt services, that isn't the case with FIDO2.
+Where passwords are often reused for different services, that isn't the case with FIDO2.
 For every online identity a new key pair is generated.
 So every identity has its own public and private key.

 **Phishing is part of the past**
-Because your identity and keypair is linked to a login domain (like login.microsoft.com), a challenge from a phishing site won't be recognised by your FIDO2 key.
+Because your identity and keypair is linked to a login domain (like login.microsoft.com), a challenge from a phishing site won't be recognized by your FIDO2 key.
 A phishing site will try to let your login to login.micr0s0ft.com for example, and your FIDO2 key won't have a keypair for that login domain.

 **Social engineering**
-You will not be vulnerable to social engineering attacks, as there is nothing to gues.
+You will not be vulnerable to social engineering attacks, as there is nothing to guess.
 You don't even know your own private key.
 And if you use a FIDO2 key with a fingerprint there is also nothing to see when you login.
 So no more looking away for your colleagues.

 ## Requirements <a name="requirements"></a>

 To enable FIDO2 authentication there are a few requirements.

-- Enable combined registratie (preview)
+- Enable combined registration (preview)
 - Windows 10 1809 or higher met Microsoft Edge
 - Compatible FIDO2 security key